bjoernboeckle/mqtt-presence/README.md

 <img src="docs/images/logo.png" alt="mqtt_presence logo" width="128">

 **mqtt-presence** is a lightweight Python-based presence indicator for MQTT systems.
 Originally designed for Raspberry Pi environments, it now supports Windows, Linux.
 It reports the online status of a device (e.g., a PC) and listens for shutdown or restart commands.
-It is especially useful in smart home environments such as [Home Assistant](https://www.home-assistant.io/).
+It is especially useful in smart home environments such as [Home Assistant](https://www.home-assistant.io/) in combination with a mqtt broker.

 ---

 ## ✨ Features

-- Publishes device online state to MQTT
+- Publishes device online state and other pc information to MQTT
 - Receives shutdown and restart commands via MQTT
 - Supports Home Assistant MQTT Discovery (optional)
 - Cross-platform: Windows, Linux
 - Provides Web UI and Console UI
 - Configuration via YAML and JSON files